gflohr/dynamic-angular-configuration/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Copyright

+This project is Copyright (C) by Guido Flohr <https://www.guido-flohr.net/> but that should not stop you to do with it whatever you want to, see [./LICENSE](./LICENSE) for all the gory details.